Devta

 This is the task that builds your inbound presence over time.

-Importantly - it saves the draft and stops.
+Either way, the agent saves the draft and stops.
 It never posts directly.
-You review it, adjust it, and post it yourself if it feels right.
-The decision is always yours.
+The decision to actually publish is always yours.
 The agent just removes the hardest part - staring at a blank box trying to think of something worth saying.

 How often to run it: More often than the other tasks.
 Reddit allows up to 20 saved drafts, so the idea is to keep that list stocked.
 Run it whenever you want to build up a pile of ready posts you can drop whenever the timing feels right - with a natural gap between them so it never looks like you're flooding a subreddit.
 Every task also has a custom instruction field, and this one benefits from it the most.
 If you come across an interesting article - something from Forbes, a trending thread, anything worth riffing on - you can drop it in the instructions and ask the agent to draft a post around that specific topic.
 That's where it gets genuinely useful.